-It is the responsibility of each student to be aware of their absences (minute by minute).
+It is the responsibility of each student to be aware of their absences (LTC is a clock hour institution, therefore attendance is tracked minute by minute).
 Students may monitor their attendance using the student web portal located in the LTC website.

-Any student whose absences exceed 5% of the cumulative number of hours for the grading periods (Defined as Practical Nursing Foundation 1, Practical Nursing Foundation 2, Medical Surgical Nursing 1, Medical Surgical Nursing 2 and Comprehensive Nursing and Transitional Skills) are on probation.
+Any student whose absences get close to 67.5 Hours (5% of program hours) will require a Student Intervention Team (SIT) meeting to find an intervention that will lead to success.
+At the end of the SIT meeting the student may be placed on probation.
 The purpose of probation is to formally notify and appropriately document an existing condition that may be jeopardizing the ability of a student to successfully complete the Practical Nursing program.